Man And Daughter Attacked By Rabid Beaver While Kayaking

 Rabies is most common in wild animals, including bats, skunks, and raccoons.
 Any wild animal bite should receive prompt medical attention.

-Wheley has started his treatment regiment of rabies shots, and has three more shots to go.
+Wherly has started his treatment regiment of rabies shots and has three more shots to go.